Advanced Sec. 1031 Terminology

 In the sale of real estate, closing costs refer to costs which facilitate the sale.
 Common costs include real estate agent commissions, title insurance fees, escrow fees, inspection and appraisal fees, and so forth.
 In the context on 1031, the important thing to know is that only certain of these costs can be deducted from the exchange proceeds.
 This means that non-acceptable closing costs either have to be paid out-of-pocket or paid with exchange proceeds as taxable boot.
 If you have unusual closing costs and are unsure about deductibility, you should consult with a 1031 tax attorney.

 A parking arrangement refers to the taking of title on a temporary basis by either a facilitator or a facilitator’s special purpose entity.
 Parking arrangements we encounter them in complex 1031 exchanges, such as reverse exchanges and improvement exchanges.
-In reverse exchanges, the taxpayer signs a special contract and a special purpose entity known as an “exchange accommodation titleholder” (EAT) is established.
-The EAT then “parks” title to the replacement property, and that property is then leased back to the taxpayer for the duration of the exchange.
+In reverse exchanges, the taxpayer signs a special contract and a special purpose entity called a “exchange accommodation titleholder” (EAT) is established.
+The EAT then “parks” title to the replacement property.
+That property is then leased back to the taxpayer for the duration of the exchange.
 Parking arrangements have been approved by the IRS and so they are common practice in the 1031 industry.

 Call Our NYC Tax Attorneys Today!

 These are just a few terms you may come across in a more complex Sec.
 1031 like kind exchange.
 In the future we may circle back and discuss more advanced terminology.
 At Mackay, Caswell & Callahan, P.C. we focus on helping our clients navigate through the complex tax world.
-We focus on IRS tax debt resolution, complex Sec.
-1031 exchanges and business transactions.
+Our focus is on IRS tax debt resolution, advanced Sec.1031 exchanges and business transactions.
 We offer a variety of consultation services when it comes to advanced Sec.
 1031 like kind exchange transactions.
 If you need assistance with one of our practice areas, give one of our top New York City tax attorneys a call today.

 Image credit: https://www.cafecredit.com/